A Transverse Averaging Operator and Cohomology of Quotients by Homogeneous Non-closed Subgroups: Basic cohomology of Lie foliations of compact type

 \section{Basic cohomology of Lie foliations of compact type}

-This section is devoted to the proof of Theorem~\ref{thm:liefoliation}, which identifies the basic cohomology of a Lie $\mathfrak g$-foliation of compact type with the Lie algebra cohomology $H^\bullet(\mathfrak g)$.
-We begin by recalling the definition and basic properties of Lie foliations, following Molino \cite{Mo88}.
+This section proves Theorem~\ref{thm:liefoliation}, which identifies the basic cohomology of a complete Lie $\mathfrak g$-foliation of compact type with the Lie algebra cohomology $H^\bullet(\mathfrak g)$.
+We begin by recalling the definition of a Lie foliation, following Molino~\cite{Mo88}.